Jerling1989/Weather-Scraper/README.md

 - This is the first thing the user will see when the app loads.
 There is the app name "Weather Finder" and brief instructions for what to do.
 There is a form text input for the user to enter a city name and a simple submit button.
 ![INTRO](assets/img/read_me/intro.png)

+- Once the user enters a city to search for the app will display the 3 Day Forecast for that city in a Bootstrap alert underneath the search form.
+This example uses the city of Los Angeles.

 ![LOS ANGELES](assets/img/read_me/los-angeles.png)

 ![CHATTANOOGA](assets/img/read_me/chattanooga.png)